leonardopangaio/git4nondev/README.md

 ---
 ## 1. What is Git?

-Git is a program, created to version documents, that's is mostly used by developers, but can use by anyone that wants to version documents.
+Git is a program, created to version documents, that's is mostly used by developers, but anyone, that wants to version documents, can use.

 By the way, this document is version by git, stored on Github repository.